-- For exporters, where excess input creditable VAT exceeds VND300 million, a refund may be granted on a monthly/ quarterly basis, however, the amount of input VAT relating to export sales to be refunded must not exceed 10% of export revenue. - Newly established entities in the pre-operation investment phase may claim VAT refunds on a yearly basis or where the accumulated VAT credits exceed VND300 million.
+• For exporters, where excess input creditable VAT exceeds Taxable income VND300 million, a refund may be granted on a monthly/ Taxable income generally comprises 10 main types of guarterly basis, however, the amount of input VAT relating to export sales to be refunded must not exceed 10% of export income: employment income, business income, income from capital investments, income from capital transfers, income revenue. from real property transfers, winnings or prizes, royalties, • Newly established entities in the pre-operation investment income from franchises, income from inheritances and phase may claim VAT refunds on a yearly basis or where the receipts of gifts.

+accumulated VAT credits exceed VND300 million.